Trump's travel ban hits legal hurdles: Get up to speed

 "I still can't believe this actually happened," she told CNN at the airport Sunday.
 "I didn't see this coming any time soon, so this is definitely beyond whatever I could imagine."

-Sen. Lindsey Graham shared the news she was heading back to South Carolina by tweeting "Good news!
+Republican Sen. Lindsey Graham shared the news that she was heading back to South Carolina by tweeting "Good news!
 I know she has lots of friends and co-workers who can't wait to see her.
 I'm happy she's almost home."

 What is the 9th Circuit Court of Appeals?